Citing Terror Threats, U.S. Bans Carry-On Electronic Devices From Middle East and North Africa Flights

 Some suspected the ban could actually be related to protectionist measures; major U.S. airlines for years have been railing against what they call unfair competition due to government subsidies for Gulf carriers.

 “Three of the airlines that have been targeted for these measures — Emirates, Etihad Airways and Qatar Airways — have long been accused by their U.S. competitors of receiving massive effective subsidies from their governments,” Henry Farrell a professor at George Washington University, wrote in a Washington Post analysis.
+Unlike the U.S. security measures, Britain’s apply to its own airline companies, including British Airways.

 The ban was first revealed not by administration officials, but by a Royal Jordanian Airlines tweet that informed passengers of the directive Monday afternoon.
 The tweet was deleted hours later.

-Note: This article was updated at 1:20 p.m.
-EST to reflect new information on the United Kingdom’s new security restrictions.
-This article was updated at 2:36 p.m EST to include a quote from Rep. Adam Schiff (D-CA).